mpaluchowski/dockerized-toolbox/README.md

 # Dockerized Toolbox

 A set of development tools configured to run inside [Docker][docker-home] containers, with code mounted from the host machine.
-This ensures each one is running in a clean environment, there are conflicting dependencies, and also makes upgrading to newer versions trivial.
+This ensures each one is running in a clean environment, there are no conflicting dependencies, and also makes upgrading to newer versions trivial.

 ## Installation